-Long-Term Share-Based Compensation
+Share-Based Compensation

-We have historically granted two types of long-term share-based compensation: (1) non-qualified stock options; and (2) awards of non-vested (restricted) stock.
+We currently maintain one share-based compensation plan, the 2014 Plan, which provides a broad variety of share-based compensation alternatives.
+At December 31, 2014, the 2014 Plan had a total of approximately 200 participants.
+As of December 31, 2014, awards under the 2014 Plan consisted of: (1) non-qualified stock options; and (2) awards of non-vested (restricted) stock.
 Grants are made to retain executives, align their incentives with the long-term interests of our shareholders and reward them for potential long-term contributions.
-The allocation between awards of non-qualified stock options and non-vested (restricted) stock is discretionary.
+Our CEO determines, in his discretion, the allocation between awards of non-qualified stock options and non-vested (restricted) stock for all NEOs, other than the VPSI and himself, after consultation with and subject to the approval of the Committee.